-32.3 Whole-program inference
+32.2 Whole-program inference

-Whole-program inference is an interprocedural inference that infers types for fields, method parameters, and method return types that do not have a user-written qualifier (for the given type system).
-The inferred type qualifiers are inserted into your program.
+Whole-program inference infers types for fields, method parameters, and method return types that do not have a user-written qualifier (for the given type system).
+The inferred type qualifiers are output into annotation files.
 The inferred type is the most specific type that is compatible with all the uses in the program.
 For example, the inferred type for a field is the least upper bound of the types of all the expressions that are assigned into the field.